-The Senior Leadership Team changed in year, both personnel and roles.
-There was a new academic role and an operational role was removed, alongside a new Temporary Associate Assistant Head Teacher.
-The increased costs in year include inflation as per the School Teacher's Pay and Conditions Document, annual pay development reviews where applicable, the part year effect of a new Associate Assistant Head Teacher and restructuring costs incurred.
+The Senior Leadership Team remained static in year with some changes at the end of the year.
+One of the Assistant Head Teachers changed at the end of the year due to a retirement.
+The Temporary Associate Assistant Head Teacher ended as planned and this has now been incorporated as additional responsibilities elsewhere in school.
+The increased costs in year include inflation as per the School Teacher's Pay and Conditions Document, annual pay development reviews where applicable, and the full year costs of the Associate Assistant Head Teacher, which was previously a part year effect.